realpython/members/README.md

 #### Incomplete

-1. Active users should be able to update their avatar link on the profile page (current)
+1. Active users should be able to update their avatar link and display name on the profile page (current)
 1. Admin should be able to move the order of messages within the lesson view
 1. Active users should be able to view a tag next to a message if it's posted by an admin within the lesson view
 1. Admin should be able to add an avatar link when adding a new user